tessel/t2-start/wifi.md

 Wifi connectivity is indicated by the on-board amber Wifi LED, which will blink with every packet it receives.

-_To explore more options available for the `t2 wifi` command, take a look at [the cli docs](https://tessel.gitbooks.io/t2-docs/content/API/CLI.html#using-wifi)._
+_To explore more options available for the `t2 wifi` command, take a look at [the CLI docs](https://tessel.gitbooks.io/t2-docs/content/API/CLI.html#using-wifi)._

 </div>
 <div class="large-6 columns">